-Oregon’s next governor focuses homelessness
+Homelessness: Oregon’s next governor focuses on vexing issue

 For decades, California’s state government has viewed homelessness as a local issue, giving cities and counties tens of billions of dollars to get people into permanent housing.
 But with high cost of living only increasing the scale of homeless encampments throughout the state, Newsom said he would pause spending.
 He will meet with local officials on Friday to “review the state’s collective approach to homelessness.”

 On Nov.
 3, the city council of Portland, Oregon, voted to establish at least six large designated campsites and to gradually ban street camping within the next 18 months.
-On Thursday, Mayor Ted Wheeler proposed spending $27 million to jump-start construction of the campsites.
+On Nov.
+10, Mayor Ted Wheeler proposed spending $27 million to jumpstart construction of the campsites.
 The city council will consider it on Thursday.

 On Wednesday, Kotek met with Wheeler to discuss Portland’s latest push to address homelessness.
 Kotek said she generally supports the plan and will closely watch developments.
 Kotek wants to meet with Wheeler every two weeks to ensure they’re sharing information and working together on these urgent issues.